yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Buffalo/WHR-G54S.rst

  Transfer timed out.
  }}}

- you were probably not quick enough.
-In that case, just try again.
+then just try again.

 After this, wait for the device to reboot and you should be set.
-You should be able to telnet to 192.168.11.1 or whatever the unit was set to prior to the installation.

 ----